-The Hidden Narratives conferences are organised by Larry Cotterell, Duncan Dicks and Melanie Clemmey, who are all PhD researchers at the University of Gloucestershire.
+The first three Hidden Narratives conferences were organised by Larry Cotterell, Duncan Dicks and Melanie Clemmey, during their PhD research at the University of Gloucestershire.

 Laurence Cotterell is currently studying for a PhD in Drama and Politics at the University of Gloucestershire with a particular interest in the political approaches of contemporary drama.
 He also writes reviews and short stories for various journals.
 You can find examples of his work at: